joseluisdelvall/MP4Optimizer/README.md

 ## How it works

-With the `moviepy` module, it is optimized by reducing the file size without losing much quality.
-It is recommended for short videos.
-You can change the quality of the optimization within the code.
+With the `moviepy` module, it's optimized by reducing the file size without losing much quality.
+It's recommended for short videos.
+You can change the quality of the optimization in the code.

 ## Requeriments